 You may notice that some markers (and labels) overlap others or are otherwise at the wrong coordinates.
-The GeoNames geographical database is actually imperfect, whereby some places' coordinates are off.
+The GeoNames geographical database that we're using is actually imperfect, whereby some places' coordinates are off.
 For instance, East Boston isn't in Back Bay.
 And Readville isn't in Boston Harbor.
 Not to worry if you see those same symptoms in your mashup, assuming the source of the problem is indeed the data itself!